 Protective eyewear is available with or without a prescription lens to allow for clear vision, while providing maximum protection.

 Protective eyewear is essential for all sports— hockey, basketball, football, soccer, baseball, tennis— and any other sport where the athlete is in motion.

 Polycarbonate is the most popular choice for sports goggles.

 While not completely indestructible, polycarbonate is the strongest plastic lens material available, and is widely known for its high impact resistance, durability and built-in UV protection.

 While protective eyewear is generally recommended to reduce the risk of eye injuries, these glasses can also increase peripheral vision and even improve your child’s sports performance— since they can focus on the game without worrying about losing or breaking their regular eyeglass frames.

 Wearing protective eyewear is the best way to protect your child’s eyes and vision.

 Schedule an appointment with an eye doctor to assess your child’s vision and visual needs, and to determine which type of protective eyewear is right for your child.

-Optical Lenses for Children »
+Guide to Optical Lenses »